Azure/terraform-azurerm-avm-res-managedidentity-userassignedidentity/README.md

 1. Create a user-assigned managed identity in your test subscription.
 1. Create a role assignment for the managed identity on your test subscription, use the minimum required role.
 1. Configure federated identity credentials on the user assigned managed identity.
 Use the GitHub environment.
-1. Search and update TODOs within the code and remove the TODO comments once complete.

 > [!IMPORTANT]
 > As the overall AVM framework is not GA (generally available) yet - the CI framework and test automation is not fully functional and implemented across all supported languages yet - breaking changes are expected, and additional customer feedback is yet to be gathered and incorporated.
 Hence, modules **MUST NOT** be published at version `1.0.0` or higher at this time.